TheShadow29/Video-QAP/README.md

 **WIP**.

-Expected by April 27th, 2021
+Okay, this time promise by April 30th, 2021